An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 While there is disagreement on the benefits of mammography for younger women, most experts agree that regular screening mammograms can help save lives in older women (over age 50), who are most at risk for breast cancer.
 Much of the debate over mammography focuses on when women should begin to have mammograms and how frequently they should receive them.

-Current Recommendations for Screening: Most major professional groups, including the ACS and the American Congress of Obstetricians and Gynecologists, recommend that women have a mammogram every year starting at age 40.
+Most major professional groups, including the ACS and the American Congress of Obstetricians and Gynecologists, recommend that women have a mammogram every year, or every other year starting at age 50.

 Discuss the risks and benefits of mammography with your health care provider so you can make an informed decision.
 You should also take into consideration your personal risk profile.Click the icon to see an image of a mammogram.